cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.upgrade.v1beta1.CancelSoftwareUpgradeProposal"></a>

 ### CancelSoftwareUpgradeProposal
-CancelSoftwareUpgradeProposalx is a gov Content type for cancelling a software upgrade.
+CancelSoftwareUpgradeProposal is a gov Content type for cancelling a software upgrade.